CodeHub-UGA/Concepts/Data-Science/Learn.md

 * [Simple Linear Regression](https://online.stat.psu.edu/stat462/node/91/) : Basic explanation of how simple linear regression works
 * [Multiple Linear Regression](https://online.stat.psu.edu/stat462/node/131/) : Linear regression with more than one predictor variable.
 * [Matrix Linear Regression](https://online.stat.psu.edu/stat462/node/132/) : More rigorous definitions of linear regression based on matrix principles.
-## R and Python
-* R and Python are two commonly used languages for regression analysis and data visualization.
-* **R**:
+## Inputting Data
- * [Inputting Data](https://www.computerworld.com/article/2497164/business-intelligence-beginner-s-guide-to-r-get-your-data-into-r.html) : This explains how to input data in R
+ * [Inputting Data in R](https://www.computerworld.com/article/2497164/business-intelligence-beginner-s-guide-to-r-get-your-data-into-r.html) : This explains how to input data in R
+  * [Inputting Data in Python] (jjd) : This explains how to input data in Python
+## Linear Regression Analysis
  * [Linear Regression in R](https://www.datacamp.com/community/tutorials/linear-regression-R) : This link explains how to do linear regression in R.
- * [Data Visualization in R] (sdfsd) : This explains how to create commonly used graphs/charts in R.
+ * [Linear Regression in Python](dd) : This link explains how to do a linear regression in Python.
-* **Python**:
- * [Inputting Data] (jjd) : This explains how to input data in R
+## Data Visualization
- * [Linear Regression in R](https://www.datacamp.com/community/tutorials/linear-regression-R) : This link explains how to do a linear regression in R.
+ * [Data Visualization in R](https://www.statmethods.net/graphs/creating.html) : This explains how to create commonly used graphs/charts in R.
- * [Data Visualization in R] (sdfsd) : This explains how to create commonly used graphs in R.
+ * [Data Visualization in Python] (sdfsd) : This explains how to create commonly used graphs in R.
  ## Datasets:
 * [Awesome Public Datasets](https://github.com/awesomedata/awesome-public-datasets) : Here you can find all kinds of publicly available datasets for a variety of topics, from the climate and economics to biology and eductaion.
 * [KD Nuggets](https://www.kdnuggets.com/datasets/index.html) : Contains links to a lot of publicly available datasets.